lean-ux

 Core Principle

 Outcomes over outputs.
-The value of a design is not measured by the fidelity of the deliverable but by the change in user behavior it produces.
+The value of a design is measured not by the fidelity of the deliverable but by the change in user behavior it produces.

 Scoring